New universal operator approximation theorem for encoder-decoder architectures: New universal operator approximation theorem

-\end{itemize} \end{definition} Evidently, if a metric space $\X$ has the EDAP, it has also the CEDAP.
-Further, note that even the AP (Defintion \ref{def:AP}) implies the CEDAP.
-Therefore, also non-separable spaces can have the CEDAP, whereas this is impossible for the EDAP.
+Evidently, if a metric space $\X$ has the input- or output-EDAP, it has also the input- or output-CEDAP, respectively.
+Further, note that the AP (\Cref{def:AP}) implies both the input- and output-CEDAP.
+Therefore, also non-separable spaces can have the CEDAPs, whereas this is impossible for the EDAPs.
 The following result generalizes \cite[Lemma 22]{Kovachki2023}, in which Banach spaces $\X$ and $\Y$ having both the AP were considered.
-The theorem below covers several existing universal approximation theorems of encoder-decoder networks, for example, for classical DeepONets \cite[Theorem 5]{Chen1995_approx_thm} and \cite[Theorem 2]{Lu2021_DeepONet}, MIONets \cite[Corollary 2.6 (ii)]{Jin2022_MIONET} and BasisONets \cite[Theorem 2.2]{Hua2023}, see Section \ref{sec:examples_architectures}. \begin{theorem} Let $\X$ and $(\Y, d_\Y)$ be metric spaces having the CEDAP with mappings $D_{K, n}^\X, E_{K, n}^\X$ and $D_{K, n}^\Y, E_{K, n}^\Y$, respectively.
+The theorem below covers several existing universal approximation theorems of encoder-decoder networks, for example, for classical DeepONets \cite[Theorem 5]{Chen1995_approx_thm} and \cite[Theorem 2]{Lu2021_DeepONet}, special cases of MIONets \cite[Theorem 3.1]{Jin2022_MIONET} and BasisONets \cite[Theorem 2.2]{Hua2023}, see \Cref{sec:examples_architectures} for more details on these implications.
+As outlined in \Cref{sec:metric_EDAP_spaces}, the following theorem also handles operators between metric input and output spaces, allowing also discontinuous encoders.
+For example, it enables the consideration of $p$-Wasserstein and Skorohod spaces. \begin{theorem} Let $\X$ and $(\Y, d_\Y)$ be metric spaces having the input- and output-CEDAP with mappings $D_{K, n}^\X, E_{K, n}^\X$ and $D_{K', n}^\Y, E_{K', n}^\Y$, respectively.
 Let $\FF$ be a set of universal function approximators.
-Then for every $G\in \CC(\X, \Y)$ and every compact $K\subset \X$, there exists a sequence $\varphi_{K, n}\in \FF$ such that
+Then for every $G\in \CC(\X, \Y)$ and every compact $K\subseteq \X$, there exists a sequence $\varphi_{K, n}\in \FF$ and compact $K'\subseteq \Y$ such that